Path-of-Terraria/wiki-content/Bossing.md

 <details>
   <summary> Hardmode </summary>
 The way you obtain hardmode boss domains is different from pre-hardmode.
-In order to obtain the next tier's domain and kill the boss, you need to complete 10 of the current tier's [Exploration Maps](https://wiki.pathofterraria.com/Endgame/Mapping).
+In order to obtain the next tier's domain and kill the boss, you need to complete 5 of the current tier's Exploration Maps.
 Upon killing that map's boss, you will obtain that tier's Boss Domain map.
+These are tracked via quests given to you by Alaric.
 *Example: You just entered Hardmode, and you now begin to drop tier 1 exploration maps.
-Completing 10 of these tier 1 maps will drop a Queen Slime Boss Domain map.*
+Completing 5 of these tier 1 maps will drop a Queen Slime Boss Domain map.*

 ### Tier 1 Boss
 - [**Queen Slime**](/Bossing/new-page)